-With all the developments in VR, it’s time to experience the ancient world in Virtual Reality.
+With the rapid advances in immersive technology, it’s fascinating to see Augmented and Virtual Reality experiences of history evolving.
 The new Lithodomos VR App will turn archaeological sites into visualizations of how they once appeared.
-Apps like it will not only impact tourism, but transform how we teach history and archaeology.
-The days of hand drawn renderings are coming to an end; students will explore deeply immersive environments depicting the past.
+Apps like this will not only impact tourism, but transform how we teach history and archaeology.
+The days of hand-drawn renderings are coming to an end; students will step into deeply immersive environments that recreate our past.

 In some cases, such as the tragic destruction of the iconic Arch of Triumph in Palmyra and the Buddhas of Bamiyan statues in Afghanistan, digital reconstructions will be the only way for any of us to experience what they were like.